namndh/object-tracking/Report object tracking.md

 This report is structured in the following way: Sect.1 gives introduction to object tracking, Sect.2 describes object tracking methods.
 #### 2. Object Tracking methods:
+The aim of object tracking is to create the route for an object over time finding its position in video sequences.
+In the first stage, Region of Interest in each frame is achieved by means of an object detection algorithm, and then tracking corresponds to object across frames.
+In final stage, the object region is projected by iteratively updating object location obtained from previous frames.
+Object tracking can be classified as point tracking, kernel based tracking and silhouette based tracking.
+##### 2.1 Point tracking:
+Tracking can be formulated as the correspondence of detected objects represented by points across frames.
+Point correspondence is a complicated problem - mainly in the existence of occlusions, misdetections, entries and exits of objects.
+Overall, point correspondence methods can be devicded into two broad categories, namely, deterministic and statistical appoaches.
+The deterministic methods use qualitative motion heuristics to constrain the correspondence problem.
+On the other hand, statistical or probabilistic methods explicitly take the object measurement and take uncertainties into account to establish correspondences.